bluebird75/whoiam/README.md

 ### Software where I contribute

-I am a major contributor to the below softwares:
+I am a contributor to the below softwares:
 * [winpdb](https://github.com/bluebird75/winpdb): I maintain Winpdb after the initial author dropped support for it.
 * [pyannotate](https://github.com/bluebird75/pyannotate): I contributed the generation of Python 3 annotations, which was merged by Guido van Rossum.
 * [sxtool](https://github.com/bluebird75/sxtool): I maintain this nice tool to edit s-records files (used on embedded devices to load some binary data).